How to Darken Laser Engraving on Wood: Complete Guide

 Application Method

-Mixed with water and applied before engraving
+Mixed with distilled water and applied before engraving

 Applied before or after engraving